128technology/docs/docs/cc_fips_6.3.0_access_mgmt.md

 ## Signing and Importing Webserver Certificates

-Imported webserver certificates are validated against trusted certificates configured using `trusted-ca-certificate`.
+Imported webserver and X.509 certificates are validated against trusted certificates configured using `trusted-ca-certificate`.
 Use the following information to create, sign, and import the certificates to the webserver.

-### Configure a Trusted Certificate
+### 1. Configure a Trusted Certificate

 Certificates are pasted in as a multi-line config.